Roots: The Saga of an American Family: Virginia and North Carolina

-After the deed reference to Toby Waller, the next piece of documentary evidence Haley uncovered was the 1870 Census listing for Tom Murray's household.
-Therefore, there is a gap of over ninety years relying on the Haley family's oral history.
-The Millses investigated the oral history and found no corroborating evidence in the historical record.
+After the deed reference to Toby Waller, Haley said that the next piece of documentary evidence he uncovered was the 1870 census listing for Tom Murray's household.
+The Millses noted that this constituted a gap of more than ninety years of relying only on the Haley family's oral history.
+They investigated the facts of the oral history but found no corroborating evidence in the historical record.

 Tom Lea was not born into a poor family; he came from a well-to-do planter family.
-The record does not show a Kizzy or her son George among Tom Lea's slaves.
-There are also no records of a mulatto George Lea married to a Matilda.
+The record does not show a Kizzy or her son George among Lea's slaves.
+There are no records of a mulatto George Lea married to a Matilda.
 Haley described George Lea as a skilled chicken trainer who was sent to England when Tom Lea ran into financial difficulty in the 1850s.
-However, Tom Lea died during the winter of 1844–45.
-Further, slavery itself was not legal within England and Wales and was unsupported under either statute or common law as was established in 1772.
-Further still, the British Slavery Abolition Act saw all remaining acts of slavery abolished within British and overseas territories by 1833 (largely with the exception of territories controlled by the East India Company).
+But Tom Lea died during the winter of 1844–45.
+Further, because the Slavery Abolition Act 1833 abolished slavery within Britain and most of its overseas territories, the Millses noted that it was unlikely that an American slave taken to England in the 1850s, and gaining freedom there, would have agreed to return to the US.

+(The case of Somerset v Stewart, (K.B.
+1772), held that there was no positive law authorizing slavery in England, and that a slave brought to England from elsewhere was free upon his arrival.)

 Response

-Haley initially conceded that he may have been led astray by his African research, and admitted that he had thought of calling Roots a "historical novel".
-However, he stated that Ottaway's article was "unwarranted, unfair and unjust", and added that he had no reason to think that Fofana was unreliable.
-Haley also criticized his detractors' reliance on written records in their evaluations of his work, contending that such records were "sporadic" and frequently inaccurate with regard to such data as slave births and ownership transactions.
-Haley asserted that for black genealogy, "well-kept oral history is without question the best source".
+Haley initially conceded that he may have been led astray by his African research.
+He said that he had thought of calling Roots a "historical novel".
+But, he stated that Ottaway's article was "unwarranted, unfair and unjust", and added that he had no reason to think that Fofana was unreliable.

+Haley criticized his detractors' reliance on written records in their evaluations of his work, contending that such records were "sporadic" and frequently inaccurate with regard to such data as slave births and ownership transactions.
+Haley asserted that for Black genealogy, "well-kept oral history is without question the best source".